Professor Adam Smyth

 - A Pleasing Sinne: Drink and Conviviality in Seventeenth-Century England (Boydell and Brewer, 2004).

 How can we think about books and literature in new ways?
 I enjoy thinking of creative ways of presenting my work, and of working.
 This usually involves collaboration - often with other members of the 39 Steps Press printing collective.
-Recent and current creative projects include 13 March 1911 (reviewed here), a collaged account of one day in history; a collaboration with Laurence Sterne's Shandy Hall, as a Knowledge Exchange Fellow, on an exhibition on writing surfaces; a collaboration with artist Nicola Dale on an immersive installation that explores the experience of the archive.
-You can read my weekly mini-essays on literature, art, music, archives, and material texts here.
+Recent and current creative projects include a film about Rousseau and self-speaking (here); a collaged account of one day in history, 13 March 1911 (reviewed here); a collaboration with Laurence Sterne's Shandy Hall, as a Knowledge Exchange Fellow, on an exhibition on writing surfaces; a collaboration with artist Nicola Dale on an immersive installation that explores the experience of the archive.
+You can read my fortnightly mini-essays on literature, art, music, archives, and material texts here.

-I enjoy presenting my work both within the academy (recent international talks include Amherst, Yale, Johns Hopkins) and beyond: I write regularly for the Times Literary Supplement (for example, here) and the London Review of Books (for example, here), and have appeared on TV and radio in the UK and abroad (for example, here).
+I enjoy presenting my work both within the academy (recent international talks include Amherst, Austin, Yale, Johns Hopkins) and beyond: I write regularly for the Times Literary Supplement (for example, here) and the London Review of Books (for example, here), and have appeared on TV and radio in the UK and abroad (for example, here and here and here and here).

-Papers on English literature from 1350 to 1660; graduate teaching in early modern literature, including the history of the book 1450-1650.
+I teach undergraduate oapers on English literature from 1550 to 1760; graduate teaching in early modern literature, including the history of the book 1450-1700.